SCTN: Sparse Convolution-Transformer Network for Scene Flow Estimation: Related Work

-\textbf{3D Deep Learning.} Recently, many works introduced deep representation for point cloud classification and segmentation~\cite{pointnetplus,thomas2019kpconv,zhang2019shellnet,liu2020closer,wu2019pointconv,li2018pointcnn,lei2020spherical}.
+\textbf{3D Deep Learning.} Many works have introduced deep representation for point cloud classification and segmentation~\cite{pointnetplus,thomas2019kpconv,zhang2019shellnet,liu2020closer,wu2019pointconv,li2018pointcnn,lei2020spherical,wei_hu,hengshuangTransformer}.
 Qi~\etal~\cite{pointnet} propose PointNet that learns point feature only from point positions.
 PointNet++ \cite{pointnetplus} extends PointNet by aggregating information from local regions.
 Motivated by PointNet++, many works~\cite{zhang2019shellnet,thomas2019kpconv,lei2020spherical,li2018pointcnn} design various local aggregation functions for point cloud classification and segmentation.
 Different from these point-based convolutions, \cite{wu20153d,WangLGST17} transform point cloud into voxels, such that typical 3D convolution can be applied.
-However, such voxel-based convolution suffer from expensive computational and memory cost as well as information loss during voxelization.
-Liu~\etal~\cite{pvcnn} combine pointnet \cite{pointnet} with voxel-based convolution to reduce the memory consumption.
+However, such voxel-based convolution suffers from expensive computational and memory cost as well as information loss during voxelization.
+Liu~\etal~\cite{pvcnn} combine PointNet \cite{pointnet} with voxel-based convolution to reduce the memory consumption.
 For the sake of efficient learning, researchers have explored sparse convolution for point cloud segmentation \cite{PointContrast2020,minkowskiSPC} which shows impressive performance.
-Tang~\etal~\cite{spvnas} propose to combine pointnet with sparse convolution for large-scale point cloud segmentation.
-Differently, we not only leverage feature representation by the efficient sparse convolution module for scene flow estimation, but also introducing a transformer module to provide complementary information.
+Tang~\etal~\cite{spvnas} propose to combine PointNet with sparse convolution for large-scale point cloud segmentation.
+Differently, we not only leverage voxelization and interpolation for feature extraction, but also explicitly model point relations to provide complementary information.